dergeh/DitasElasticTest/README.md

 ## Testing specific Modules

-to test specific modules you need to change the runTest.sh in line 45 add
+to test specific modules you need to change the runTest.sh in line 45 add one of the following options at the end of the line

-* -Dtest=HeartbeatTest
+** -Dtest=HeartbeatTest
-* -Dtest=RequestMonitorTest
+** -Dtest=RequestMonitorTest
-* -Dtest=VDCAgentTrafficTest
+** -Dtest=VDCAgentTrafficTest

-at the end of the line